paulinejsantry/MATH-503-NBA-Project/README.md

 5. Code: NBA_Project.R

 ## Conclusions
-Combining patterns seen in Principle Component Analysis, Logistic Regression, our Tree, and Random Forest:

 1. Having a high scoring offense is the most important trait of successful teams
     - By increasing three-point attempts, not necessarily improving accuracy, teams make more three-pointers and score more points
 3. Maintaining possession is also an important factor: